wcm-io/wcm-io-sling/models/src/site/markdown/usage.md

 The Sling Models Injector `AemObjectInjector` adds support for AEM context objects to Sling Models.

+See [Injector API documentation][apidocs-aemobjectinjector] for a full documentation of injections supported.

 ### Injecting PageManager and Page objects

 Example: